Turn Redundancy to Your Advantage

 Learn how to structure your CV to stand out from the crowd and get noticed.

-A well crafted CV will provide invaluable support to an application, or as part of a follow-up to a conversation with someone in your network.
+A strong CV provides invaluable support to an application, or as part of a follow-up to a conversation with someone in your network.

 (3) Optimise your LikedIn Profile